Exclusion of mobile bottom-contact fishing in marine protected areas of the German EEZ in the Baltic Sea

 The MGF Baltic Sea research project as well as its sister project MGF North Sea offers the unique opportunity to investigate how benthic habitats and organisms develop after the exclusion of MGF in the future.

-For this purpose, the current state of the areas has to be examined and documented first as a reference, in order to investigate how communities, seabed morphology, biogeochemistry of the marine sediments and exchange processes between sediment and water column develop without further human disturbances.
+For this purpose, the current state of the MPAs and neighboring reference areas was examined and documented in order to investigate how communities, seabed morphology, biogeochemistry of the marine sediments and exchange processes between sediment and the water column develop without further human disturbances.

-Such influences on MPAs and marine ecosystems have so far been understudied and the results provide an important basis for future management of the protected areas in the North and Baltic Sea.
+The results provide an important basis for future management and monitoring of the marine protected areas in the North and Baltic Seas.

-The scientific work planned in the projects follows a modern, interdisciplinary approach that includes all components of the ecosystem in order to assess the consequences of an MGF exclusion.
+The scientific work conducted in the projects follows a modern, interdisciplinary approach that includes all components of the ecosystem in order to assess the consequences of an MGF exclusion.
+In addition, new, non- or minimally invasive methods such as environmental DNA (eDNA) and UW-Video are used and compared as well as calibrated with established methods to reduce impact on the new exclusion zones.

-The data from the first samplings should form the basis of future monitoring in the areas, with which status changes can be recognized and countermeasures or further protective measures can be taken if necessary.
+The data from the pre-exclusion samplings form the basis of future monitoring in the areas, which allow for status changes to be recognized and further, initiating countermeasures or additional protective measures, if necessary.